 - Bring water to boil and mix in the spirit of wine as well as the grated soap.

 - Let the mixture cool down and store in a jar.
-Use 2 tbsp. per machine.

 Multipurpose cleaning agent #1

-Quick and simple cleaning agent for glass surfaces, mirrors, the shower, windows, the fridge and kitchen surfaces.
+This is a very quick and simple cleaning agent for glass surfaces, mirrors, the shower, windows, the fridge and kitchen surfaces.

 - 100ml vodka or ethanol